 Divers are part of my social circle, and it’s easy to forget that those who don’t dive may not have a resource for their questions.
 We see fascinating programs on public television or the Discovery Channel about exotic locations and colorful marine life, and we watch divers swim through schools of fish, around coral formations, and wonder what may have prepared them for that, but many don’t see scuba diving as an interest that lies within their reach.
 Many have presuppositions about the expense, the hazards, the difficulty of the training, but they have no objective reference or experienced voice to dispel the myths or overcome the misinformation they’ve received from well-intended but untrained sources.

 I now live in the Pacific Northwest and most of my diving is conducted in the Puget Sound and Hood Canal in Washington State.
-I began diving in 1966, and set diving aside for a great while, returning to it in the mid-‘90s to see that newer equipment options (buoyancy compensators, gauges, etc.) had greatly enhanced dive safety and improved the learning curve.
-I’ve been diving for a while; however, at age 67, some of the spring has gone out of my step.
+I began diving in 1966, and set diving aside for a great while to address other priorities, returning to it in the mid-‘90s to see that newer equipment options (buoyancy compensators, gauges, etc.) had greatly enhanced dive safety and improved the learning curve.
+I’ve been diving for a while; however, at age 73, some of the spring has gone out of my step.
 I usually step ashore for a surface interval after a dive, and sip some water or nibble on a protein bar or Hershey bar while resting between dives.
 I may have switched air cylinders, putting a relatively empty one aside for a full one in preparation for the next dive, but I’m wearing a wetsuit, surrounded by my gear, and this is usually a time when others, often youngsters, have questions (since adults seem somewhat more self-conscious).

 Among friends, we’re usually more than willing to share information about the activities we enjoy, but we may be less prepared when approached by strangers at a dive site.
 Questions asked by an adult or child are often relatively predictable: What do I see under there?
 Are there dangerous animals?
 Have I ever been hurt or had an emergency during a dive?
 Do I encounter sharks or dangerous creatures that bite?